VRU-NExT/VideoQA/README.md

 ![](https://img.shields.io/badge/Status-building-brightgreen) ![](https://img.shields.io/badge/PRs-Welcome-red)

-This repository contains a list of datasets, papers, codes, and leaderboards of Video Question Answering (VideoQA).
+This repository contains a list of codes, leaderboards, dataset and paper lists of Video Question Answering (VideoQA).
 If you found any error, please don't hesitate to open an issue or pull request.

 If you find this repository helpful for your work,  please kindly cite the following [paper](https://arxiv.org/abs/2203.01225).
 The Bibtex are listed below:
 <pre>